JaidenAshmore/java-dynamic-sqs-listener/doc/how-to-guides/spring/spring-how-to-set-queue-listener-props-from-the-environment.md

     spring.profiles: production
     queues:
         my-queue:
-           concurrency: 5
+           concurrency: 10
     ```

-1. Use the `{propertyName}String` fields in the annotations to pull data from the environment:
+1. Use the annotations `{propertyName}String` fields in the annotations to pull data from the environment:

     ```java
     @QueueListener(value = "http://localhost:9432/q/myqueue", concurrencyLevelString="${queues.my-queue.concurrency}")